 Gyms are closed and we're beginning to master social distancing.
 Some of us now have restrictions on going outside.
 Parks and beaches are closing, yet you should still continue exercising.
-Thankfully, there's an app (and a livestream!) for that, no matter what equipment you have.
+Thankfully, there's a fitness app (and a livestream!) for that, no matter what equipment you have.

 You probably know Peloton because of its home cycling or treadmill workouts, but did you know the app has an extensive library of strength workouts (bodyweight and with weights), yoga, meditation, stretching, bootcamp, walking, outdoor running and other cardio, too?

 Right now you can get a 90-day FREE subscription to the app and all the workouts.
 No credit card needed.

 Orange TheoryWith home-based workouts available at home or through its website, Orange Theory is offering everyone the chance to get into the Orange Zone for free during these strange times.

 FitOnFitOn has full workouts like HIIT and strength on demand on the app.
 In addition to Danielle's workouts, there's full list of kid-friendly workouts, cardio, strength, yoga and more.
 There's something for everyone, and it's always free.